jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew17.md

 Part of the lesson here is the potency of genuine faith.
 In giving this reminder, Christ once again mentions the tiny mustard seed as a metaphor for living, active faith ([Matthew 13:31–32](Matthew13#v.31-32)).
 #bibleref

+#### v.22-23
+>When they came together in Galilee, he said to them, "The Son of Man is going to be betrayed into the hands of men. <sup>23</sup>They will kill him, and on the third day he will be raised to life."
+And the disciples were filled with grief.

 #### v.27
 >"But so that we may not offend them, go to the lake and throw out your line.
 Take the first fish you catch; open its mouth and you will find a four-drachma coin.
 Take it and give it to them for my tax and yours."